• Facebook

 Jump to Recipe Print Recipe

-Growing up, Spinach was one of my nemesis, and no matter how much that Popeye cartoon was forced onto me, I just never really gave Spinach a chance.
-Until one fine day my mom made this beautiful Spinach Raita that I now love and crave.
-I love pairing this raita with Qeema bhara parathas, and Pulao rice, and now that I am trying to eat healthier, I like to use it as a dip for almost every snack I am having.
-But to be fair, it literally pairs with everything.
-Tortillas, Mac n Cheese balls, and fried fish, these are just a few things I could thing of at the moment!
+Growing up, Spinach was one of my nemesis, we just didn’t get along much.
+Until one fine day, my mom made this beautiful Spinach Raita that I now loooooove and crave.
+I love pairing this raita with Pulao rice, and now that I am trying to eat healthier, I like to use it as a dip for almost every snack I have.

 It’s the easiest, most South Asian thing to add to your menu.
 Plus not really spicy (unlike our other foods).